Our magazine

 Discovery of aventurine in watchmaking: History and Use

-Aventurine, this sparkling stone that seems to hold thousands of stars in its heart, is much more than a simple ornament.
-In the world of watchmaking, it represents a bridge between ancestral craft...
+Aventurine, the shimmering stone that seems to hold thousands of stars within its heart, is much more than a simple ornament.
+In the world of watchmaking, it represents a bridge between craftsmans...

 Read more